 - Figure 1 shows a block diagram of L1Topo.
 The various aspects of L1Topo functionality are - described in detail below.
-While the data paths are implemented unalterably on the L1Topo - 109 PCB, most of the functionality described here is implemented in programmable firmware - only, and is not directly affected by hardware details.
-Implementation details of L1Topo are - given in section 3.
+While the data paths are implemented unalterably on the L1Topo - PCB, most of the functionality described here is implemented in programmable firmware - only, and is not directly affected by hardware details.
+An overview of module connectivity is - given in Table 1.
+Implementation details of L1Topo are given in section 3.

 Figure 1.
-A block diagram of the L1Topo module.
+A block diagram of the L1Topo module